 It is recommended to configure the database, codebase, and third-party integrations for this non-production environment as consistently as possible to the production environment.
 The more closely the preprod environment mirrors that of production, the more accurate results will be when testing code and updates that have already passed testing on the develop environment.

-In addition to the available VIP platform environments, it is recommended to create a local VIP development environment for flexibility in developing, testing bug fixes, and adding new features
+In addition to the available VIP Platform environments, a VIP Local Development Environment can be created for developing, testing bug fixes, and adding new features.